Coding Quests

 How to Make a Souls-Like Game in Godot 4

-Souls-like games are one of the most ambitious genres for indie developers.
-Precise combat, stamina management, dodge rolls with i-frames, hit stagger, multi-hit combos, and punishing-but-fair enemy AI - the systems interlock tightly, and getting one wrong throws off the whole feel.
+Souls-like combat looks simple from the outside and then eats your whole month.
+Precise hits, stamina management, dodge rolls with i-frames, hit stagger, multi-hit combos, enemy AI that punishes greed without feeling cheap.
+The systems interlock tightly, and getting one wrong throws off the feel of everything else.

-The good news: Godot 4 is more than capable of handling this.
-The engine's node system, state machines, and physics are a natural fit for the layered architecture a souls-like demands.
-Here's how to approach it.
+Godot 4 is more than capable of handling all of it.
+The node system, state machines, and built-in physics map naturally onto the layered architecture a souls-like demands.
+What kills most attempts isn't the engine.
+It's the architecture.
+So that's where we start.

 The Architecture: Systems, Not Spaghetti

-The biggest trap with souls-like games is trying to build everything in one script.
-You end up with a 2,000-line Player.gd that handles movement, combat, stamina, dodge, damage, death, and UI updates all in _physics_process.
-It works until you try to change anything.
+The biggest trap with a souls-like is trying to build everything in one script.
+I've made this mistake.
+You end up with a 2,000 line Player.gd that handles movement, combat, stamina, dodge, damage, death, and UI updates, all crammed into _physics_process.
+It works right up until the day you try to change anything.

-The right approach is systems that communicate through signals:
+What you want instead is small systems that talk through signals:

 CharacterBody3D (Player)